bad6e/portfolios/students/bret_doucette/20160122-bret_doucette-m4.markdown

 **Description**

-ThoughtBox was a one-day assessment where we built a basic CRUD application where can add and edit links as well as mark those that have been read/ have-not been read.
+ThoughtBox was a one-day assessment where we built a basic CRUD application where one can add and edit links as well as mark those that have been read/ have-not been read.

 **Evaluation Comments**

-Percentage Grade: 94.00%
+Percentage Grade: 90.00%
-Total Points: 141
+Total Points: 90

-#### Real Time - Socket IO
+#### Real Time Polling Application

 * [Website](https://realtimeanytime.herokuapp.com/)
 * [GitHub URL](https://github.com/bad6e/real_time)